TheIntentNetwork/AgentWorkflowService/docs/models/context_info.md

 ## Note
 The ContextInfo model plays a crucial role in maintaining and accessing context across the agent workflow system.
 It includes methods for data seeding, querying, and formatting, making it a versatile component for context management.
+# ContextInfo Class

+## Overview
+The ContextInfo class is a crucial component in the agent workflow system, responsible for managing and querying various types of context information.
+It interacts with multiple services, including Redis, UserContextManager, and vector databases, to provide a comprehensive context management solution.

+## Key Components

+### Attributes
+- `key`: Optional[str] - The key of the context.
+- `input_keys`: Optional[List[str]] - The input keys of the context object.
+- `input_description`: Optional[str] - The input description of the context object.
+- `input_context`: Optional[Dict] - The input context of the context object.
+- `action_summary`: Optional[str] - The action summary of the context object.
+- `outcome_description`: Optional[str] - The outcome description of the context object.
+- `feedback`: Optional[List[str]] - The feedback of the context object.
+- `output`: Optional[dict] - The output structure of the context object.
+- `context`: Optional[Dict[str, Any]] - The context of the object.

+### Private Attributes
+- `_service_registry`: ServiceRegistry instance
+- `_redis_service`: RedisService instance
+- `_context_manager`: ContextManager instance
+- `_user_context_manager`: UserContextManager instance

+### Methods
+- `__init__(**data)`: Initializes the ContextInfo instance
+- `query_vector_database(...)`: Queries the vector database
+- `query_nodes(...)`: Queries nodes in the vector database
+- `query_messages(...)`: Queries messages in the vector database
+- `query_user_context(...)`: Queries user context in the vector database
+- `query_user_forms(...)`: Queries user forms in the vector database
+- `query_models(...)`: Queries models in the vector database
+- `query_agents(...)`: Queries agents in the vector database
+- `query_outputs(...)`: Queries outputs in the vector database
+- `format_context(...)`: Formats context data in various formats
+- `prepare_context_for_output(...)`: Prepares context for different output types
+- `cleanup()`: Performs cleanup operations
+- `seed_data()`: Seeds initial data into the system

+## Usage
+The ContextInfo class is used to manage and query various types of context information within the agent workflow system.
+It provides methods for interacting with vector databases, formatting context data, and preparing context for different output types.

+## Key Features
+1. **Vector Database Querying**: Supports querying various types of data (nodes, messages, user context, forms, models, agents, outputs) using vector similarity search.
+2. **Context Formatting**: Offers multiple formats for context data (JSON, YAML, tab-separated text list).
+3. **Output Preparation**: Prepares context for different output types (database, config file, message payload, agent prompt).
+4. **Data Seeding**: Provides functionality to seed initial data into the system.
+5. **Service Integration**: Integrates with various services (Redis, UserContextManager) for comprehensive context management.

+## Interactions
+- Interacts with ServiceRegistry to access various services
+- Uses RedisService for vector database operations
+- Utilizes UserContextManager for user-specific context operations
+- Integrates with vector databases for similarity-based querying

+## Note
+The ContextInfo class plays a central role in managing context throughout the agent workflow system.
+It provides a flexible and powerful interface for querying and manipulating context data, supporting various data types and output formats.
+This class is essential for maintaining a coherent and accessible context across different components of the system.